tcitrogg/go-journey/Readme.md

-# Go programming for dummies
+# Go journey
-Made this repo while reading through the Book along with things i learnt from other places like video tutorials etc
+Made this repo while reading through the Book **Go programming for dummies** along with things i learnt from other places like video tutorials etc

 ## Chapter 1